EdnaEze/Postgresql-database-connection/README.md

-# Postgresql Connection using in Jupyter
+# Postgresql Connection using Jupyter Notebook
 Connecting to a PostgreSQL database in Jupyter Notebook

 # Description
 Established connection to a PostgeSQL database using Jupyter Notebook.
 Performed analysis with pandas and sql.

 ## Libraries
 - Sqlalchemy